 A superstition that cumulates the incredible amount of 3000 € each day from the bottom of the water.
 Money is used for charitable purposes, so we can only rejoice that tourists keep the tradition alive.

 The Fontana di Trevi was built in the 18th century from the same material as the Colosseum, the travertine.
 Due to its obvious beauty, it has been used many times in cinematic productions filmed in Rome.

 The most memorable is La Dolce Vita.
 It would have been a shame to have only one Fontana di Trevi in the world, so an identical one, but not as authentic, is in Las Vegas.
 Of course, no copy will ever beat the authentic fountain in Rome.

 Take a break on the Spanish Steps

 Before reaching the last goal, take a short or long well-deserved break to enjoy a gelato.
-There are many ice cream shops in downtown, so you have a choice.
+There are many ice cream shops in downtown Rome, so you have many options.
 Then retreat to the Spanish Steps, the famous 136 steps between Piazza di Spagna and Trinità Dei Monti.

 Visit the Pantheon

 It’s now time to walk another few minutes to Piazza della Rotonda.
 Where you will admire the grandiose Pantheon.
 And when I assign this term I do not exaggerate at all.
 The two-millennium old building looks spectacular and is kept almost intact for its age.
 A must-see in Rome!